usnistgov/oscal-xproc3/tutorial/sequence/Lesson02/unpack_102.md

 Here are all the compound steps.
 All others are atomic steps.

-* [p:for-each](https://spec.xproc.org/3.0/xproc/#p.for-each) - produce subpipeline results for each member of a (provided or defined) sequence of inputs
+* [p:for-each](https://spec.xproc.org/3.0/xproc/#p.for-each) - produce subpipeline results for each member of a sequence of inputs (documents or nodes)
 * [p:if](https://spec.xproc.org/3.0/xproc/#p.if) - execute a subpipeline conditionally
-* [p:choose](https://spec.xproc.org/3.0/xproc/#p.choose) - execute subpipeline based on a series of tests
+* [p:choose](https://spec.xproc.org/3.0/xproc/#p.choose) - execute a subpipeline conditionally (`switch/case` operator)
-* [p:group](https://spec.xproc.org/3.0/xproc/#p.group) - group a subpipeline (step sequence) into a single step
+* [p:group](https://spec.xproc.org/3.0/xproc/#p.group) - group a subpipeline (step sequence) into a single logical step
 * [p:viewport](https://spec.xproc.org/3.0/xproc/#p.viewport) - reproduce outputs, except splicing subpipeline results in place of matched nodes (elements) in the input
 * [p:try](https://spec.xproc.org/3.0/xproc/#p.try) - execute a subpipeline, and deliver its results, or if it fails, a fallback subpipeline given in a `p:catch`

-Additionally to these elements, XProc subpipelines may contain variable declarations, to be covered RSN.
+Additionally to these elements, XProc subpipelines may contain variable declarations and documentation, as noted below.

 ### Namespaces and extension steps

 We recognize steps because we either recognize them by name - for standard steps in the `p:` (XProc) namespace such as `p:filter` and `p:add-attribute` - or because we do not.
 Extension steps in XProc take the form of elements in an extension namespace.
-Generally speaking, that is, any element not prefixed with `p:` is subject to evaluation as an extension.
+Generally speaking, that is, any element not prefixed with `p:` is treated as out of scope for XProc and to be ignored, while subject to evaluation as an extension.

 In an XProc pipeline (library or step declaration) one may also see a namespace `c:`.
 TODO - come back to